divinelydemonic/Kidney-Disease-Prediction-using-ML/README.md

 Along with it, we have also provided an about page which gives information about the

 symptoms & information about the diseases.

+3. OBJECTIVES

+The objectives of our project are as follows: -

+1. Early detection & treatment: - Engineers and medical researchers are

+trying to develop machine learning algorithms and models that can identify

+chronic kidney disease at an early stage.
+The problem is that the data

+generated in the health industry is large and complex, making data analysis

+difficult.
+[7]

+2. Reducing the fatality of disease: - Combination of estimated glomerular

+filtration rate (GFR), age, diet, existing medical conditions, and albuminuria

+can be used to assess the severity of kidney disease, but requires more

+accurate information about the risk to the kidney is required to make clinical

+decisions.
+[3]

+3. Chronic kidney disease (CKD) is a life-threatening condition that can be

+difficult to diagnose early because there are no symptoms.
+The purpose of

+the proposed study is to develop and validate a predictive model for the

+prediction of chronic kidney disease.

+The main function of the kidney is to filter the blood in the body.
+Kidney

+disease is a silent killer because it can cause kidney failure without causing

+any symptoms or concern.
+[4]

+4. Chronic kidney disease is defined as a decline in kidney function over a

+period of months or years.
+Kidney disease is often caused by diabetes and

+high blood pressure, and by using models such as these we would be able to

+predict, detect, prevent as well as properly cure such diseases.